Port Hope funeral home records

 If the information you're requesting involves someone who died within the last eighty-five years, further information other than name, date and interment location, if available, will only be released to those of direct family relationship.

-In 1927, Jex & Smith Limited took over the business at the same location, where they continued to make furniture and also ran the ambulance service.
+In 1927, Jex & Smith Limited took over the business at the same location, where they continued to make furniture and ran the ambulance service.
 In the mid-1950s, Ralph Carey took ownership, maintaining the Jex & Smith name, and in 1963 sold the furniture business to Joice-Sweanor and moved to the present location on Mill Street.
 In 1965, Donald Allison purchased the business, renaming it the D.E.
 Allison Funeral Home Limited.

 Working as a salesman of funeral supplies, Don observed that while in most communities funeral homes were employed along the lines of Catholic/Protestant or English/French, Port Hope was unique in that Jex & Smith was used by Tory supporters, while Ross was preferred by Liberals!